 5. Benefits of Migrating to a Single Portal Using CAN

 h.
-For any queries, the MFU will act as a centralized complaint management and tracking system to log in complaints across the industry
+For any queries, the MFU will act as centralised complaint management and tracking system to log in complaints across the industry.

 6. How will an investor’s existing folios or investments be migrated or linked to the MFU?